-Learning when to harvest beets takes a little knowledge of the crop and knowing what use you have planned for the beets.
+Learning when to harvest beets takes a little knowledge of the crop and understanding the use you have planned for the beets.
 Harvesting beets is possible as soon as 45 days after planting seeds of some varieties.
-Some say the smaller the beet, the more flavorful, while other allow them to reach a medium size before picking beets.
+Some say the smaller the beet, the more flavorful, while others allow them to reach a medium size before picking beets.

 Depending on soil and recent rainfall, you may want to water the beet crop a day or two before picking beets to make them slip from the soil more easily.
 This is particularly true if you will be picking beets by hand.
 To harvest beets by hand, firmly grasp the area where the leaves meet the beet root and give a firm and steady pull until the beet root comes out of the ground.

 Digging is an alternative way of harvesting beets.
 Carefully dig around and below the growing beet, being careful not to slice through and then lift them out of the ground.

 After picking beets, wash them if they will soon be used.
 If beets will be stored for a length of time, place them in a dry, shady place until the soil on them has dried, then gently brush the dried soil off.
 Wash the beets right before using.